Head-To-Head Comparison: Savers Value Village (SVV) vs. Its Competitors

-Savers Value Village (NYSE:SVV – Get Free Report) is one of 29 public companies in the “Miscellaneous retail” industry, but how does it compare to its rivals?
-We will compare Savers Value Village to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, institutional ownership, valuation and earnings.
+Savers Value Village (NYSE:SVV – Get Free Report) is one of 29 publicly-traded companies in the “Miscellaneous retail” industry, but how does it contrast to its rivals?
+We will compare Savers Value Village to related companies based on the strength of its valuation, analyst recommendations, institutional ownership, profitability, dividends, earnings and risk.

 Analyst Ratings

-This is a summary of current recommendations for Savers Value Village and its rivals, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Savers Value Village and its rivals, as reported by MarketBeat.

 |Sell Ratings